In The Beginning

 As CSRs spend hours on the phone escalating and resolving each issue, WISMO calls multiply, triggering a vicious cycle.

-With the right visibility and tools to collaborate, the brands affected could have identified the exceptions in real-time, worked with carriers to solve the case, and re-shipped new packages before the customer realized there was an issue.
+With the right visibility and tools to collaborate, the brands affected could have surfaced the exceptions in real-time, worked with carriers to solve the case, and re-shipped new packages before the customer realized there was an issue.
 Solving pain at the source — designing responsive, customer-centric delivery networks and fixing delivery issues before they impact the customer — can preempt WISMO calls, increase customer satisfaction, and support business growth.